MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

 #### Scenario

-You are required to...
+In this exercise, you will first add an action to a Web API application.
+You will then run the application and view the outcome.
+After that you will add an action gets a parameter and a post action to the Web API application.

 The main tasks for this exercise are as follows:

-1. Add an action to a Web API application
+1. Add an action to a Web API application.

-2. Run the application
+2. Run the application.

-3. Add an action that gets a parameter to a Web API application
+3. Add an action that gets a parameter to a Web API application.

-4. Run the application
+4. Run the application.

-5. Add a Post action to a Web API application
+5. Add a Post action to a Web API application.

 #### Task 1: Add an action to a Web API application